koukarin/Proof-of-Commitment-Protocol/README.md

 We have added a mechanism to avoid that phenomenon.

 Indeed, we plan to share 5000 ErgOne during the first two years.
 Therefore, the 25% most active users will share 3000 ErgOne (60% of 5000).
-Cheaters could take profit just using bots in the individual rewards are important.
+Cheaters could take profit just using bots if the individual rewards are important.

 So we have implemented a limit: the Individual Maximum Rewards.